2000 SportsRacing World Cup Kyalami

 The 2000 SportsRacing World Cup Kyalami was the tenth and final race for the 2000 SportsRacing World Cup season held at Kyalami and ran a distance of two hours and thirty minutes.
 It took place on November 26, 2000.

-The race was won by Ralf Kelleners and Gary Formato in the #10 Kremer Racing Lola-Ford.
+The race was won by the No. 10 Kremer Racing entry with drivers Gary Formato and Ralf Kelleners in the Lola B98/10.

 Official results

 Class winners in bold.
 Cars failing to complete 75% of winner's distance marked as Not Classified (NC).